From S$354 Million to S$306 Billion: 5 Lessons From How Temasek Invests

 Like a commercial company, Temasek owns the assets it manages in its portfolio, is required to pay taxes, issues international bonds and is credited rated with Moody’s Investors Service (Moody’s) rates Temasek at Aaa while the S&P Global Ratings (S&P) rates them at AAA.

-As an investor, there is a lot we can or cannot learn from their investment strategy and success that can be applied to your investment portfolio.
+As retail investors, there is a lot that we can take away from their investment strategy so we can invest wisely too.

-TL;DR: What You Can or (Cannot) Learn From How Temasek Invests
+TL;DR: What You Can Learn From How Temasek Invests

 Temasek’s History

-Temasek’s first and only investors are the Singapore Government.
+Temasek’s first and only investor is the Singapore Government.

-Back in 1959, the Minister for Finance Incorporated (MFF Inc), a statutory board set up by the People’s Action Party to invest government funds.
+Back in 1959, the Minister for Finance Incorporated (MFF Inc), a statutory board, was set up by the People’s Action Party to invest government funds.

-Over the years MFF Inc had accumulated a portfolio of share in 35 companies worth about S$354 million.
+Over the years, MFF Inc had accumulated a portfolio of shares in 35 companies worth about S$354 million.
 This initial portfolio was transferred to Temasek in 1975 in exchange for 21 million shares.

-Since then, Temasek has grown this investment portfolio and its assets mainly through prudent investments like its divestments, the dividends and other cash distributions it receives from its portfolio and the capital gains from its investments.
+Since then, Temasek has grown this investment portfolio and its assets mainly through capital from its own balance sheet, such as proceeds from divestments, the dividends and other cash distributions it receives from its portfolio and the capital gains from its investments.

 Contrary to popular belief, Temasek does not manage our CPF, the official foreign reserves or even the Singapore Government reserves.